pygsflow/pygsflow/README.md

 ## Installation
 The pygsflow repository can be installed using pip.
-To install the version 1.0.0 release open a command prompt or anaconda prompt terminal and type:
+To install the most recent release version, open a command prompt or anaconda prompt terminal and type:

 `pip install pygsflow`